DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Unsolved Bugs
 - The answer boxes are sometimes displaying with 1 answer per line.
 - The previous answers still display after next button has been clicked.
+Need to clear the board and start again.
+Or clear incorrect, selected and correct class names.
+Loop for this.
 - Dissable clicking on an answer once one has been submitted.

 [Back to top](<#contents>)